For most, home education

 for the imposed ideas of others.

-How often has a child asked "what's
+How often has a child asked "what's the point

-the point in this?"
+in this?"
 Far too many I suspect.
 Spark a child's curiosity,

-facilitate their journey of discovery, put the child behind the
+facilitate their journey of discovery, put the child behind

-their curiosity.
+to satisfy their curiosity.

-For the overwhelming majority of parents, this is
+For the overwhelming majority of parents, this

-they themselves pose, they retain what they learn because it's part
+themselves pose, they retain what they learn because it's part

 of their own journey.
 Something they questioned themselves. |

-those caught up in the covid crisis.
+up in the covid crisis.

-We also have a FB Forum just for
+We also have a FB Forum just for you.
+Experienced

-help with issues relating to your child's education at home.
+relating to your child's education at home.

-We can't promise to answer every question, but many
+We can't promise to answer every question, but

-group is the Home
+home.
+The group is the Home

 Education UK School Closure Support Forum. now with over five